-6.1.6 Off you go!
+6.1.4 Off you go!

-Let us know what you use this functionality for, and if you'd like any specific developments around it.
-Or, even better: come and contribute to our Github repository!
+Let us know how you use this and if you'd like any specific developments around it.
+Even better: come and contribute to our Github repository!
 We look forward to meeting you!

 6.2 S3FS